I bet you’re looking for the best project management software for your daily tasks right? You’re lucky to be on this post!

 Update: The Trello power-ups limit is now limitless even for the free plan.

-Power-ups are essentially the external tools/apps that connect to your boards for a better workflow, visualization, and automation.
+Power-ups are essentially the external tools/apps that connect to your trello boards for a better workflow, visualization, and automation.

 With Monday, you can set up complex project management boards that can be shared with your team members.
 You can create unlimited cards/lists, attach files to your tasks, and use them for CRM integrations and real-time reporting.